OffchainLabs/unclog/README.md

 a directory of changelog "fragments", which can be independently added in PRs and merged together into the previous changelog at release time.

-The repo also demonstrates using a github action together with the `changelog check` subcommand to automate ensuring that all PRs include a changelog fragment.
+The repo also demonstrates using a github action together with the `unclog check` subcommand to automate ensuring that all PRs include a changelog fragment.

 #### What is a changelog fragment?